 With this in mind, as with any loan, make sure you make your payments on time every month.
 If you have extenuating circumstances and must miss a payment, call us and let us know the situation.
 We’ll do what we can to help.

 How Does a Gold Loan Work?

-Applying for a gold loan from Money Market Exchange is easy.
+Applying for a gold loan from Money Metals Capital Group is easy.
 The procedure is very similar to that of procuring a personal loan from your bank with a few extra steps.

 Complete our inquiry form, and we’ll get back to you to answer any questions you may have.